MarnixCroes/libbitcoin-doc/docs/FAQ.md

 The Bitcoin P2P network does not implement consensus rules, therefore Libbitcoin only has minimum fee rules to protect against DoS attacks.

+### How does Libbitcoin work without a UTXO set?

+Libbitcoin stores the fully indexed chain.